CocoaHeadsBucharest/WebsiteSource/content/_index.md

 We organize meetups where people in the community give talks about trending topics in iOS development.
 If you want to give a talk about a particular subject, contact us.

+Our main way of communication is our **[meetup](https://www.meetup.com/CocoaHeadsBucharest/) page**.
+That's where we announce the new events.
+[Twitter](https://twitter.com/CocoaHeadsBuch) and [Facebook](https://www.facebook.com/CocoaHeadsBucharest) are great means of spreading the word and announcing new stuff, but Meetup will be our main channel of communication.

 **We are currently planning our first event, which we hope to announce in the second part of October 2017.**